kaanaksit/odak/docs/course/index.md

 - **Skills and abilities.** Throughout the entire course, three libraries will be used, and these libraries include [`odak`](https://github.com/kaanaksit/odak), [`numpy`](https://numpy.org/), and [`torch`](https://pytorch.org/).
 Familiarity with these libraries is a big plus.
 - **Required Resources.** Readers need a computer with decent computational resources (e.g., GPU) when working on the provided materials, laboratory work, and projects.
+In case you do not have the right resources, consider using [Google's Colab](https://colab.research.google.com/) service as it is free to students.
 Note that at each section of the course, you will be provided with relevant reading materials on the spot.
 - **Expectations.** Readers also need sustainable motivation to learn new things related to the topics of `Computational Light,` and willing to advance the field by developing, innovating and researching.
 In other terms, you are someone motivated to create a positive impact in the society with light related innovations.